MichaelTanji/hello-world/README.md

 # hello-world
-Michael Tanji currently serves as COO at Senrio.
+Michael Tanji is a security and intelligence expert.
+Most recently he served as COO at Senrio.
 He was co-founder and Chief Security Officer at Kyrus Tech (kyr.us), a computer security services company, one of the co-founders of the original Carbon Black (carbonblack.com), and the former CEO of Syndis (synd.is).

 Michael began his career as a member of the U.S. Army’s Military Intelligence Corps, working in a number of positions of increasing responsibility in signals intelligence, computer security and information security.
 He is a veteran of Operation Desert Storm and was stationed in various locations in the U.S. and overseas.